callaunchpad/Watchman/README.md

 ![Room Visualization](imgs/room-view-sample.gif)

 ### People Noise
-One might botice the weird abberations caused by the people.
+One might notice the weird abberations caused by the people.
 This is expected since the camera is simply unable to see anything else behind a person from simply one angle.
 To alleviate this, we created a depth map + image corrected based on semantic segmentation.
 What this entails is simply correcting the depth map over many iterations by first starting off with an empty map and then filling it in based on parts of the scene that don't contain any dynamic objects (chairs, people, etc).
 This essentially is able to "fill in" the scene and replace all occurences of people.

 Another way to fix this issue which is orders of magnitude better is by combining multiple camera views but that is being put in for future work.